Reese Tappan

-Reese Elizabeth Tappan (born November 25, 2002) is an American professional soccer player who plays as a defender for USL Super League club Spokane Zephyr FC.
+Reese Elizabeth Tappan (born November 25, 2002) is an American professional soccer player who plays as a center back for USL Super League club Carolina Ascent.
 She played college soccer for the Washington State Cougars.
+She previously played in the USL Super League for the Spokane Zephyr.

 Early life

 Tappan grew up in Newcastle, Washington, as one of two children born to Dave and Lori Tappan.
 She began playing soccer at age of 5 and joined club team Pacific Northwest SC.
 She attended Liberty High School, where she played three years of basketball in addition to soccer.
 With the soccer team, she played as a center back and helped Liberty win two consecutive state championships.
 In the 2017 final, Tappan was responsible for two of the team's three assists in their 3–0 victory over Columbia River.

 College career

 At the age of 15, Tappan committed to Washington State University.
 In her freshman season with the Cougars, she played in all 21 matches, starting all but 4.
 She worked together with the Washington State backline to form a defense that was second in the Pac-12 Conference in terms of goals allowed.
 The following season, she kicked off the year with her first collegiate assist, a throw-in to Margie Detrizio in the season opener.
 In both her sophomore and junior seasons, she started all 19 games of the campaign.
 She also led the team in minutes as a junior.

 Tappan capped off her college career with a senior season that earned her a spot on the All-WCC First Team after playing every single minute of the year.
 On October 19, 2024, she conceded a penalty kick in an eventual 4–3 loss to Gonzaga after committing a handball inside the box.
 However, just 15 minutes later, she atoned for her error by scoring a penalty kick of her own, which was also her first college goal.
 She ended up making a total of 78 appearances for the Washington State, starring in every match available to the Cougars.
 Tappan was also a 2024 WCC All-Academic Honorable mention and a one-year team captain.